medialab/twitwi/README.md

 Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

+### format_partial_profile_as_csv_row

+Function formatting the given normalized Bluesky partial profile as a list able to be written by a `csv.writer` as a row in the order of [PARTIAL_PROFILE_FIELDS](#partial_profile_fields) (which can therefore be used as header row of the CSV).

+Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

 ### format_post_as_csv_row

 Function formatting the given normalized tBluesky post as a list able to be written by a `csv.writer` as a row in the order of [POST_FIELDS](#post_fields) (which can therefore be used as header row of the CSV).